 Change is scary.
-Leaving the security of a job and diving into the unknown isn’t for the faint of heart.
+Leaving the security of a sure thing and diving into looking for a new job isn’t for the faint of heart.
 Fortunately, you’re reading this because you’re a strong individual searching for the next step toward greatness.
 On average, Americans worked 1,790 hours in 2015 and spent roughly 6,570 hours awake.
 This means the average American spends about 30% of a year at work.
 If you’re not in a job you love or believe in, then the job you’re in will feel like time wasted.

 There are several signs that your current position is holding you back.
 Hopefully this article will give you the comfort of knowing you’re not the only one who experiences these feelings, and encourage you to find a job that is worth your 30%.
 Some of the most common signs are: